platanus/activeadmin_addons/docs/CONTRIBUTING.md

 bin/setup --use_webpacker
 ```

-This command loads the dummy app with test data and an admin user with:
+This command loads the dummy app with test data.

-* email: `admin@platan.us`
-* password: `12345678`

 To navigate the application you can run, inside the `/spec/dummy` directory:

 ```